openstax/napkin-notes/kevin/180329_flagsTogglesDeployment.md

 3. once activated in an environment (e.g., `production`), are (typically) never turned off - see also (4)
 4. are "short lived",
-in the sense that once the feature is completed, the flags are removed to avoid code clutter
+in the sense that once the feature is released, the flags are removed to avoid code clutter
 5. are needed for consistent UX when doing zero-downtime deployments